geevi/geevi.github.io_code/content/project/pcps.md

 date = "2016-04-27"

 # Project title.
-title = "Hardness of Approximate Coloring"
+title = "Probabilitically Checkable Proofs"

 # Project summary to display on homepage.
-summary = "Improved lowerbounds for graph/hypergraph coloring."
+summary = "Improved PCPs using low-degree codes and using product constructions."

 # Optional image to display on homepage (relative to `static/img/` folder).
 #image_preview = "bubbles.jpg"